Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

-To gain further insight into this element dependence, we employed a simple atomic model to calculate the photoelectron angular distribution \cite{Cooper93, Trzhaskovskaya01}.
-The angular distribution of photoelectrons excited by linearly polarized photons is represented as:
+To gain further insight into how $I_\text{MCP}$ depends on incident photon energy and sample bias, we used a simple atomic model to calculate the angular distribution of the photoelectrons \cite{Cooper93, Trzhaskovskaya01}.
+The angular distribution of photoelectrons excited by linearly polarized photons is described by

-where $\sigma_i$ is the subshell photoionization cross-section, and $P_2({\rm cos}\theta)$ = $\frac{1}{2}(3{\rm cos}^2\theta-1)$ is the second-order Legendre polynomial.
-Here, $\theta$ denotes the angle between the electric field of the (linearly polarized) incident photons (${\bm \epsilon}$) and the photoelectron momentum (${\bm p}$), while $\phi$ is the angle between the photon propagation axis and the plane defined by ${\bm \epsilon}$ and ${\bm p}$.
+where $\sigma_i$ is the subshell photoionization cross section, and $P_2({\rm cos}\theta)$ = $\frac{1}{2}(3{\rm cos}^2\theta-1)$ is the second-order Legendre polynomial.
+The parameter $\beta$ is the dipole angular distribution parameter, and $\gamma$ and $\delta$ are the nondipole angular distribution parameters. $\theta$ is the angle between the electric field ${\bm \epsilon}$ of the (linearly polarized) incident photons and the photoelectron momentum ${\bm p}$, and $\phi$ is the angle between the photon-propagation axis and the plane defined by ${\bm \epsilon}$ and ${\bm p}$.
 The parameters $\sigma_i, \beta, \gamma,$ and $\delta$ are tabulated in Ref. \onlinecite{Trzhaskovskaya01} for discrete photon energies.
-In this work, we determined the values of $\beta, \gamma,$ and $\delta$ by interpolating the tabulated data.
-For $\sigma_i$, the interpolation was performed on a logarithmic scale, accounting for its exponential decay with increasing photoelectron kinetic energy.
+In this work, we obtained the values of $\beta, \gamma,$ and $\delta$ by interpolating between the tabulated data.
+For $\sigma_i$, the interpolation was done on a logarithmic scale, accounting for its exponential decay with increasing photoelectron kinetic energy.
 For linearly polarized photons, ${\bm \epsilon}$ is always perpendicular to the incident photon axis.
 In the $p$-polarization ($s$-polarization) geometry, ${\bm p}$ is parallel (perpendicular) to ${\bm \epsilon}$, such that $\theta$ = 0 ($\pi$/2).
-The angle $\phi$ is $\pi$/2 for $s$-polarization but remains undefined for $p$-polarization.
-Note that this indefiniteness poses no problem, as the ${\rm cos}\phi$ term in Eq. (\ref{eq:one}) vanishes regardless.
+The angle $\phi$ is $\pi$/2 for $s$ polarization but is undefined for $p$ polarization.
+Note that this indefiniteness poses no problem because the ${\rm cos}\phi$ term in Eq. (\ref{eq:two}) vanishes regardless.

+Based on Eq. (\ref{eq:two}), Fig. \ref{fig5} shows that the photoelectron distributions depends on the incident photon energy for both $p$- and $s$-polarization geometries.
+For $1s$ and $2s$ initial states, $J_p$ is much larger than $J_s$, where $J_p$ ($J_s$) corresponds to the intensity $J(\theta, \phi)$ calculated for the $p$-polarization ($s$-polarization) geometry.
+In contrast, the difference between $J_p$ and $J_s$ is less than an order of magnitude for $2p$ states.
+These results are due to the selection rule of the electric-dipole transition.
+In the case of carbon, photoelectron excitation predominantly obeys this selection rule ($\beta \simeq$ 2, $\delta$, and $\gamma$ are very small) \cite{Trzhaskovskaya01}.
+In addition, the photoelectrons from $1s$ is always dominant against the valence electrons ($2s$ and $2p$) as far as it can be excited with the photon energy higher than $E_b$.